Fechin/reference/bash.md

     - linux
 categories:
     - Programming
-intro: This is a quick reference (cheat sheet) to getting started with Bash scripting.
+intro: This is a quick reference cheat sheet to getting started with linux bash shell scripting.
 ---

 Getting started {.cols-3}